Skirmish, 36 x 48 inches, oil on canvas 2013

 c) An infrared scan will show that the colors used were made in Dafen, China.

-Stop thinking about kittens, they are irrelevant.
+Stop thinking about kittens.

 The woman with the red hair is the artists twin sister, who likes wearing leopard spots especially on Thursdays.

 a) There is a kitten hiding somewhere in this image.